Vishakha7906/Vishakha7906/README.md

 ### Hi there 👋
 I am Vishakha Saini pursuing Btech from THDC_IHET.
-I am currently indulging in an internship program "Women In Tech".
-I am currently learning Python alonwith HTML and CSS.
 Fun Fact-: "If Computer Programming were a country, it would be the third most diverse for languages spoken".

 [![trophy](https://github-profile-trophy.vercel.app/?username=Vishakha7906)](https://github.com/Vishakha7906/github-profile-trophy)